Climate Impact Atlas for the BES islands

 2023 – present

-The islands of Bonaire, Sint Eustatius, and Saba are confronted with enormous challenges from climate change.
+The islands of Bonaire, St. Eustatius, and Saba are confronted with enormous challenges from climate change.
 Rising sea levels may threaten coastal communities, while hurricanes, heatwaves and heavy rainfall are intensifying.
 To secure the future of the islands, it’s crucial to understand how vulnerable we are for weather extremes and climate change.
 A climate impact atlas can help gain insight into the islands’ vulnerabilities and form a vital part of a sustainable knowledge infrastructure to support climate action.

 Timo Kelder weet alles over dit project